teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week4_Monday.md

-# What You Should Know For Lecture: Week 4
+exercises# What You Should Know For Lecture: Week 4

 ### Monday: